 So, unless you particularly want a longer coffee, the Staresso Mini will have your back.
 Being such a small coffee maker, it can fit anywhere allowing you to have coffee in the office, at home, whilst traveling, or on vacation.

-The Staresso Mirage (also known as the Staresso Pro), looks like a coffee making spaceship thanks to the kickstand.
+The Staresso Plus (also known as the Staresso Mirage or Staresso Pro), looks like a coffee making spaceship thanks to the kickstand.
 So, for coolness alone, it wins points.

-The Mirage is the 3rd generation of Staresso portable espresso makers.
-The mechanics are the same, but they have gone bigger (9.5 inches tall).
+The Plus is the 3rd generation of Staresso portable espresso makers.
+The mechanics are the same, but they have gone bigger (it can make a double espresso).
 But, is bigger better?

 The new design allows you to pull dual shots, so there’s no more fighting over who gets the first cup of coffee.